dee-kap/deekap/content/blog/2024-01-11-react-form-trick/index.md

 ## Why This Is Super Cool?

 1. Less Repetitive Code: You write less code, which means fewer chances for bugs and more time for coffee breaks.
 2. Scalability: Want to add another field?
 Just update the formData state object.
-No need for additional handlers!
+No need for additional handlers.
 3. Readability: Your code is cleaner and easier to understand.
 Other developers (and future you) will thank you.

 ## Conclusion